Pete Richert: Dodgers, Cardinals, and Phillies

 Richert returned to the Dodgers upon being traded, along with Frank Robinson, from the Orioles for Doyle Alexander, Bob O'Brien, Sergio Robles and Royle Stillman at the Winter Meetings on December 2, 1971.
 In 1972, he pitched in 37 games for the Dodgers with a 2.25 ERA and six saves, and in 1973, he pitched in 39 games for them, with a 3.18 ERA and seven saves.
 After the season, he was dealt from the Dodgers to the Cardinals for Tommie Agee at the Winter Meetings on December 5, 1973.
 In 13 games for the Cardinals in 1974, he had a 2.38 ERA, but the Cardinals sold his rights to the Philadelphia Phillies on June 21st of that year.
 In what would be his final season, he pitched in 21 games for the Phillies with a 2.21 ERA.
 After pitching in a September game, he learned he had a blood clot in his shoulder that required surgery, that ultimately involved moving a vein in his body, and necessitated his retirement.

 During a 13-year baseball career, Richert compiled 80 wins, 925 strikeouts in 1165.2 innings, and a 3.19 earned run average.
 As of 2024, he ranks 177th all-time in strikeouts per nine innings.

 Coaching and executive

 After retiring, Richert worked as a pitching coach and assistant general manager in the minor leagues for teams in the Pacific Coast League and California League.
 He originally became a minor league pitching coach through the recommendation of former Orioles teammate Merv Rettenmund, and did that for 14 years, 12 with the Oakland Athletics' farm system.

 Post-baseball life

 After retiring, he worked at various jobs, including work in Palm Springs for the Winston Tire Company.

-Richert created Athletes for Youth, an organization speaking to youth about the dangers of drug use, and also provided visitors to methadone treatment centers to speak with addicts.
+Richert created Athletes for Youth, an organization speaking to youth about the dangers of drug use; he also visited methadone treatment centers to speak with addicts.

 He and his wife, Adele, have three children.